Astraea Lesbian Foundation for JusticeSuggest an update

 - Organizations with no leadership of LGBTQI people

 - Organizations with no involvement of lesbians or transgender people

 - Private business or profit-making efforts (including business development)

 - Organizations based in the Global North proposing projects with partners based in Astraea’s funding regions

 - Organizations with strong leadership from only 1 individual

 - Individual projects (e.g. graduate research, fellowships, etc.)

-- Projects that are based in or sponsored by a university, college, or other academic institution
+- Projects that are sponsored by a university, college, or other academic institution

-- Groups whose sole purpose is to generate income or to provide charity to individuals, direct social service projects, research projects, or one-time events that are not part of, or linked to, ongoing social change organizing strategies.
+- Groups whose sole purpose is to provide charity to individuals, direct social service projects, research projects, or one-time events that are not linked to ongoing social change organizing strategies

 - Efforts that endorse candidates for public office (incl. political parties and election campaigns)